History of Chechnya: During the Russian Civil War

 In response to the February Revolution, the Bolsheviks seized power in the city of Grozny, their stronghold in Chechnya.
 Meanwhile, a "Civil Executive Committee" was formed in the Terek district by a group of native "bourgeoisie".
 It notably included the Chechen oil-magnate Tapa Chermoev in its structures.
-The Civil Executive Committee was a multi-national organ and included people from many of the ethnic groups of the Caucasus.
+The Civil Executive Committee was a multi-national organ and included people from a number of the ethnic groups of the Caucasus.
 It nominally accepted the authority of the provisional government in Moscow, but explicitly stated its goal of securing autonomy.
 A third force, the Terek Cossacks, began organizing to resist the Bolsheviks who had taken control of Grozny (as well as some other cities in the Caucasus).
-To make matters even more confusing, a group of Naqshbandi Islamists in Dagestan organized under the shiekh and livestock breeder Najmuddin of Hotso, and declared an Muftiate of the North Caucasus in the summer of 1917, supposedly a successor state to Shamil's Caucasus Imamate.
+To make matters even more confusing, a group of Naqshbandi Islamists in Dagestan organized under the sheikh and livestock breeder Najmuddin of Hotso and declared a muftiate of the North Caucasus in the summer of 1917, supposedly a successor state to Shamil's Caucasus Imamate.
 The Chechen Qadiri sheikh, Ali Mitayev, a "Communist-Islamist" who believed that Communism was compatible with Qadiri-Sunni Islam, set up a Chechen National Soviet.
 Mitayev shared the communist ideals of the Russian Bolsheviks in Groznyi, but insisted on Chechen national autonomy as well.
 As the scenario progressed, Chermoev and the rest of the Civil Executive Committee would temporarily set aside their disdain for the Naqshbandi Islamists and persuade Najmuddin to serve in their government, which evolved from the Civil Executive Committee into a Mountain Republic.

 At this point, the clash was between the Whites and the indigenous peoples who opposed them.
 The Ossetes and Cossacks sided with the Whites, whereas everyone else fought them.
-This therefore made Bolshevism become the lesser evil or even a strong ally against the Whites.
+This therefore made Bolshevism the lesser evil or even a strong ally against the Whites.
 The originally reluctant support of the Bolsheviks soon became firm after the Whites began committing massacres against Chechen villages.
 Tapa Chermoev became the ruler of the Chechen constituent to the "Mountain Republic".
 Chermoev ironically allied himself with the Cossacks against the inogorodtsy, who seized power briefly in early 1917.
 Chermoev and the other major figures among the Mountain Republic sought to incorporate the Cossacks (establishing what would have been essentially the first friendly relations between Chechens and Cossacks- unsurprisingly, the uneasy alliance soon gave way).
 A Chechen National Soviet was set up under Ali Mitayev.
-Dagestani Islamists tried to establish an emirate and incorporate the Chechens, but the Chechens wanted nothing to do with them- one of the few things all Chechens, which even the Islamists agreed on (most Chechens were Qadiri, meaning they viewed the Naqshbandi with contempt).
+Dagestani Islamists tried to establish the North Caucasian Emirate and incorporate the Chechens, but the Chechens wanted nothing to do with them – one of the few things all Chechens, which even the Islamists agreed on (most Chechens were Qadiri, meaning they viewed the Naqshbandi with contempt).